gmb-sig/go-gdpr-audit/README.md

 # go-gdpr-audit

+---

+Deprecated: moved to github.com/gmb-lib/go-gdpr-audit.
+Update imports to the new path.

+---

 The **GDPR-audit** (GDPR personal-data access) audit client for eIDAS signing services.
 Every service that touches personal data imports it to record **who accessed whose data, when, why, and on what lawful basis** — the log that demonstrates GDPR accountability